Fort Myers Guardianship Attorney

 At The Law Office of Kelly L. Fayer, P.A., we are committed to helping families navigate these difficult conversations.
 Should you believe this arrangement is necessary, our Fort Myers guardianship lawyer can represent you in court proceedings and advocate for you and your loved one every step of the way.
 Our firm has extensive experience handling these matters and understands how Florida courts evaluate these cases.
 We are also prepared to help you favorably resolve any complications or disputes that may arise.

-Schedule an initial consultation by contacting us online or calling (239) 208-0189.
+Schedule an initial consultation with a Fort Myers guardianship lawyer by contacting us online or calling (239) 208-0189.

 What Is a Guardian in Florida?